nystudio107/craft-cookies/docs/docs/index.md

     {% do craft.cookies.setSecure( NAME, VALUE, DURATION, PATH, DOMAIN, SECURE, HTTPONLY, SAMESITE) %}
 ```

 This function works the same as `setCookie` but instead of using the PHP `setcookie` function, it uses the `Craft::$app->getResponse()->getCookies()->add` to add the cookies via Craft.
-It also utilizes `craft->security` framework to encrypt and validate the cookie contents between requests.
+It also uses `craft->security` framework to encrypt and validate the cookie contents between requests.

 All of the parameters except for `NAME` are optional.
 The `PATH` defaults to `/` if not specified.
-The `SAMESITE` should be either 'None', 'Lax' or 'Strict'.
+The `SAMESITE` should be either 'None’, 'Lax’ or 'Strict’.

 (Note: `SAMESITE` only works for environments with PHP 7.3 and up)